-There is no particular form required to make a complaint to the Ombudsman or the Australian Information Commissioner.
+There is no particular form required to make a complaint to the Australian Information Commissioner.
 The request should be in writing and should set out the grounds on which it is considered that the action taken in relation to the request should be investigated and identify the Department of Immigration and Border Protection as the relevant agency.